 Tips for Family Members

-It can be difficult to convince someone with schizophrenia to get help.
+Schizophrenia can be confused with other mental health disorders so a careful evaluation is key.
+It can also be difficult to convince someone with schizophrenia to get help.
 Treatment often begins when a psychotic episode results in a hospital stay.
 Once the person is stabilized, family members can help prevent a relapse by:

 Encouraging the person to stay on medication